ChristopherNugent/Sudoku/README.md

 # Todo
 + Convert into working module.
 + Add more logical solving tools, such as unique possibles within a subset.
++ Change method and variables names to better follow Python guidelines.